jenkinsci/uithemes-plugin/README.md

 The [icon-shim-plugin](https://github.com/jenkinsci/icon-shim-plugin) is an example of a plugin that uses the UI Themes Plugin.
 Its main/master branch defines an icon theme for the "classic" Jenkins icons.
 We also experimented with adding an icon theme that uses the [Font Awesome icon set](http://fortawesome.github.io/).
 That's a work in progress on the [font-awesome](https://github.com/jenkinsci/icon-shim-plugin/tree/font-awesome) branch.
-The following screenshot shows that theme enabled on the [JENKINS-24143](https://github.com/tfennelly/jenkins/compare/JENKINS-24143) branch of Jenkins core by simply adding a System property of `-Dtheme-icons=font-awesome` to Jenkins startup.
+The following screenshot shows that theme enabled on the [JENKINS-24143](https://github.com/tfennelly/jenkins/compare/JENKINS-24143) branch of Jenkins Core.

 ![font-awesome-sample](https://raw.githubusercontent.com/jenkinsci/icon-shim-plugin/font-awesome/plugin/src/main/webapp/less/icons/font-awesome/font-awesome-sample.png)

+Note that this is still a WIP.
+Among other things, the icon positioning looks a bit off.
+To run this locally:

+1. Checkout and build the [JENKINS-24143](https://github.com/tfennelly/jenkins/compare/JENKINS-24143) branch of Jenkins Core project.
+1. Checkout and build the [font-awesome](https://github.com/jenkinsci/icon-shim-plugin/tree/font-awesome) branch of the Icon Shim Plugin project.
+1. Change to the `plugin` directory of the Icon Shim Plugin project.
+1. Execute `mvn hpi:run -Dtheme-icons=font-awesome`.
+1. Got to http://localhost:8080/jenkins/ in your browser.

+You'll notice that icons contributed by plugins are still the `classic` icons.
+Plugins can contribute theme based icons in the same way as the Icon Shim Plugin contributes the Jenkins Core set of icons i.e. by defining the appropriate LESS definition files and including them using a `@import "./icons/#icons.less";` import (see above).